TBlindaruk/ZEND-PHP-7.1-Certification-ZCPE-/1-PHP-Basics/7-extensions/1-Core-Extensions/1-Arrays/2-Array-Functions.md

-each — Return the current key and value pair from an array and advance the array cursor end — Set the internal pointer of an array to its last element extract — Import variables into the current symbol table from an array in_array — Checks if a value exists in an array key_exists — Alias of array_key_exists key — Fetch a key from an array krsort — Sort an array by key in reverse order
+each — Return the current key and value pair from an array and advance the array cursor end — Set the internal pointer of an array to its last element extract — Import variables into the current symbol table from an array key_exists — Alias of array_key_exists key — Fetch a key from an array krsort — Sort an array by key in reverse order